 Recently, my wife came to have lunch with me at SAS.
 As we ate, she unveiled her plans for an upcoming vacation we plan to take.
 This summer, for our ten-year anniversary, we are headed to the Philippines.
 She has been busy working with a travel agent for weeks and finally came up with a great idea to go to Sagada in the Mountain province in the Philippines.
 We needed to book a hotel as soon as possible, so I needed to approve of the plan in a hurry.
 The lodging?
 A government-managed hotel on, I kid you not, Mount Data.
 How can any self-respecting SAS employee turn down the opportunity to scale Mount Data?

-But, in the end, I realized SAS is still SAS.
+In the end, I realized SAS is still SAS.
 If I want to write SAS programs to perform logistic regression, it's no big deal to use PROC LOGSELECT in SAS Viya instead of PROC LOGISTIC in SAS 9.
 I’m sure that by watching these videos you’ll agree it’s not as intimidating as it might seem.

 And, now that I know how to use SAS Viya, I told my wife that I’m ready to climb Mount Data.
 She's booking us a room at the hotel right now.